An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Results

 \begin{Summary}{Summary of RQ3}{} Overall, SATD occurs in all five key stages of ML software, i.e., Data Reading, Model Training, Feature Transformation, Model Validation, and Model Deployment.
 However, Model Training has the largest proportion of SATD, whereas Model Validation has the lowest proportion. \end{Summary}

-\textbf{\\Debt addition.} {\bf SATDs are introduced in ML projects 140 times earlier during the development process in comparison with non-ML projects.} A median ML debt is added in 10 days, while a median non-ML debt is added in 1,405 days.
+\textbf{\\Debt addition.} {\bf SATDs are introduced in 140 times earlier during the development process of the studied ML projects in comparison with non-ML projects.} A median ML debt is added in 10 days, while a median non-ML debt is added in 1,405 days.
 Figure~\ref{fig.survival.add} shows the survival curves in ML and non-ML code, with the difference between both curves is statistically significant with Wilcoxon rank sum test p-value=0.0.
 The steep decline of the ML curve in Figure~\ref{fig.survival.add} reflects a faster decline of the probability of ML projects to remain clean, i.e., remain without SATD.
 Within just one year of development time, ML projects have a low probability (i.e., 0.36) of its source code remaining debt-free, whereas non-ML projects have a much higher probability (i.e., 0.9).
 Even after 4 years, the probability of SATD introduction in non-ML projects is still below 0.3 (i.e., probability of SATD-free source code above 0.7), while it is 0.05 for ML projects.

-\textbf{\\Debt removal.} \textbf{SATD is removed 3.7 times faster in ML projects in comparison with non-ML projects.} After its addition, a median ML SATD is removed in 1.1 years, whereas a non-ML SATD is removed in 4.1 years.
+\textbf{\\Debt removal.} \textbf{The survival analysis indicates 3.7 times faster SATD removal in ML projects in comparison with non-ML projects in our studied dataset.} After its addition, a median ML SATD is removed in 1.1 years, whereas a non-ML SATD is removed in 4.1 years.
 Figure~\ref{fig.survival.rem} shows the likelihood of debt removal in ML and non-ML projects.
 After a two-year time span, the probability of SATD to survive in ML projects is 0.89, while this probability is 0.94 for non-ML projects.

-Such observations imply that ML developers may be cognizant of the faster debt accumulation in ML code and hence dedicate more time and effort towards its mitigation than developers working on non-ML code.
-Another reason could be that the shorter lifetime of SATD in ML projects may also be due to the shorter life cycle of these projects.
-In fact, in our data set, the medium lifecycle of ML projects is 1.15 years, while it is 4.16 years for non-ML projects.
+Such observations imply that ML developers may be cognizant of the faster debt accumulation in ML code and hence dedicate more time and effort towards its mitigation than developers working on non-ML code.\\